 Amendments to IFRS 11, Joint Arrangements, Accounting for Acquisitions of Interests in Joint Operations.
 The amendments to IFRS 11 require a joint operator that is accounting for the acquisition of an interest in a joint operation, in which the activity of the joint operation constitutes a business (as defined by IFRS 3, Business Combination), to apply the relevant IFRS 3 principles for business combinations accounting.
-The amendments also clarify that a previously held interest in a joint operation while joint control is retained.
+The amendments also clarify that a previously held interest in a joint operation is not remeasured on the acquisition of an additional interest in the same joint operation while joint control is retained.
 In addition, a scope exclusion has been added to IFRS 11 to specify that the amendments do not apply when the parties sharing joint control, including the reporting entity, are under common control of the same ultimate controlling party.